BigML vs IBM Maximo Predict

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-BigML offers a free tier suitable for individuals, with paid plans for teams and professionals.
+BigML offers a free tier with limited usage and paid subscription plans for higher usage and additional features.

 -